 In most cases, the review process takes 5 to 10 business days.

-- Courses that are not in the database will not be accepted by WVU.
+- Courses that are not in the database will not be approved to be taken in transient.

-- Courses taken at other institutions without proper approval may not transfer or fulfill a degree requirement.
+- Courses taken in transient at other institutions without proper approval will transfer in as NOEQ 1NT (see below).

 Request an approval

-Request domestic transient approval to take a course(s) at an American institution.
+Request transient approval to take a course(s) at an American institution.

 You will need to download the PDF, fill it out, save it, and email it to your adviser.